syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 Follow the steps to create a **Coded UI Test** project and test the tree grid application:

-1.Create a new WPF application or open an existing WPF application with tree grid.
+1. Create a new WPF application or open an existing WPF application with tree grid.
 Enable Coded UI Test in tree grid by setting **AutomationPeerHelper.EnableCodedUI** to true and access the AutomationPeerHelper class from Syncfusion.UI.Xaml.Grid namespace.

 {% tabs %}
 {% highlight c# %}